DermUV

 Monthly Sunscreen Guidance for Wichita

 For months that average UV 3 or higher, broad-spectrum SPF 30+, sunglasses, shade, and UPF clothing are the practical baseline.
 For months in the very-high or extreme range, reapply every two hours outdoors and after swimming or heavy sweat.
-These are educational estimates, not personal medical advice.
+These are educational estimates.

 Related Wichita UV Pages